14 Best Things to Do in Michigan City IN

 Originally built in 1857 by John Barker, this mansion was added to the National Register of Historic Places in 1975.
 Restoration efforts over the years have maintained 90% of the interior in its original state.

-Visitors can take self-guided tours or attend special events including tea times, Christmas events, weddings and corporate events.
-The lower level includes a small museum space.
+Visitors can take self-guided tours or attend special events, such as tea times, Christmas events, weddings and corporate events.

 The dining room at the Barker Mansion